 Mr Esser: We have been assured, by those who do remember from five years ago, that they were asking for information which is in the public domain.
-Also, we have reinforced to them the need to be extra vigilant from now onwards; to try to understand the Data Protection Act; to obey the laws of the Data Protection Act; to examine and be familiar with the PCC guidance on the Data Protection Act.
-Compliance with the Data Protection Act and the PCC Code is part of the employment contract of the Daily Mail.
+Also, we have reinforced to them the need to be extra vigilant from now onwards; to try to understand the Data Protection Act; to obey the laws of the Data Protection Act; to examine and be familiar with the PCC guidance on the Data Protection Act and the PCC Code is part of the employment contract of the Daily Mail.